abhinath84/gtm-utils/docs/getting started.md

 5. Wait a few seconds for the command to complete.
 6. If you don't see any errors, _gtm-utils_ application is updated successfully!

+## uninstall _gtm-utils_ application

+Follow below steps to uninstall `gtm-utils` from your computer:

+1. Open a **_cygwin_** window in _Administrative_ mode (Run as administrator).
+2. Navigate to a directory where you want to store `uninstall.sh` script file.
+3. Run the following command:

+   > wget -O uninstall.sh https://github.com/abhinath84/gtm-utils/releases/download/V1.0.0/uninstall.sh

+   It will download `uninstall.sh` in current directory.

+4. Run the following command to uninstall _gtm-utils_ application.

+   > sh ./uninstall.sh

+5. Wait a few seconds for the command to complete.
+6. If you don't see any errors, _gtm-utils_ application is uninstalled successfully!

 ## run `setup` command